Computing Essential Sets for Convex and Non-convex Scenario Problems: Theory and Application: Introduction

 \section{Introduction}

-Security-constrained Unit commitment (SCUC) is one of the most important decisions made in power system operational planning.
-The SCUC problem seeks the most cost-efficient on/off decisions and dispatch schedules for generators, considering various security constraints such as generation and transmission capacity limits under contingencies.

-SCUC is a decision making problem in uncertain environments by its nature.
-Conventional SCUC problems ensure the system is secured for a number of outages in generation, transmission, or other elements within the system.
-As the generation portfolio is shifting towards renewable resources, SCUC, a crucial part of power system day-ahead scheduling, needs to evolve to address the flexibility concerns.

-\emph{Stochastic} optimization (SO) and \emph{robust} optimization (RO) are two common approaches for decision making under uncertainties.
-Both SO and RO have been successfully applied in various areas.
-SO relies on probabilistic models to depict uncertainties and often optimizes the objective function in the presence of randomness.
-SO has found many successful applications in power system operations and planning problems.
-For instance, references \cite{takriti_stochastic_1996,wu_stochastic_2007,zheng_stochastic_2015} formulate and solve the \emph{stochastic unit commitment} problem, which minimizes the expected commitment and dispatch costs.
-RO takes an alternative approach, in which the uncertainty model is set-based and typically deterministic \cite{bertsimas_theory_2011}.
-Recently, researchers in \cite{bertsimas_adaptive_2013} formulated and solved the \emph{robust unit commitment} problem, which minimizes the commitment and dispatch costs for the worst case in a predefined uncertainty set.
+\FR{ Decision making in the presence of uncertainties is an important problem in both theory and practice. \emph{Stochastic} optimization (SO) and \emph{robust} optimization (RO) are two common approaches for decision making under uncertainties.
+SO relies on probabilistic models to depict uncertainties and often optimizes the objective function in the presence of randomness \cite{birge_introduction_2011}.
+RO takes an alternative approach, in which the uncertainty model is typically set-based and deterministic \cite{bertsimas_theory_2011}.
+This paper provides a perspective of decision making in uncertain environments through the lens of chance-constrained optimization (CCO), which is akin to both SO and RO \cite{geng_data-driven_2019-2}.
+The main distinction between CCO and SO/RO is the \emph{chance constraint} (see \eqref{form:cc_opt_function_cc} and \eqref{form:cc_opt_cc} in Section \ref{sec:introduction_to_the_scenario_approach}), which explicitly considers the feasibility of solutions under uncertainties. }